splunk/splunk-connect-for-kubernetes/README.md

-# End of Support
+# End of Support and Repository Archive

-**Important:** The Splunk Connect for Kubernetes will reach End of Support on *January 1, 2024*.
-After that date, this repository will no longer receive updates from Splunk and will no longer be supported by Splunk.
-Until then, only critical security fixes and bug fixes will be provided.
+**Important:** Splunk Connect for Kubernetes reached End of Support on *January 1, 2024*.
+This repository has been archived and is read-only.
+It no longer receives updates from Splunk and is no longer supported by Splunk.
 Splunk recommends migrating to [Splunk OpenTelemetry Collector for Kubernetes](https://github.com/signalfx/splunk-otel-collector-chart).
 Please refer to this [migration guide](https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/migration-from-sck.md) for more details.

 # What does Splunk Connect for Kubernetes do?